 - Occupy home as permanent resident

 However, you’d owe a cash contribution worth 1% of property value.
-And if your down payment drops below 20%, you’d need PMI.
+And if your down payment falls below 20%, you’d need PMI.

 Nonetheless, SONYMA allows you to take out a DPAL.
 You can use this to fund down payments, closing costs and even PMI.
 These collect zero interest and require no monthly payments.
 Moreover, SONYMA forgives these loans after 10 years if you keep your mortgage in good standing.